Announcement

 Click here for map

-Be sure to save Monday, February 16th at 7:00 PM for WENA’s Semi-Annual Meeting.
-This years meeting will be held at H B Lee Middle School, 1121 NE 172nd Ave (between Glisan & Halsey), Portland, Oregon.
+Be sure to save Monday, May 4th at 7:00 PM for WENA’s Quarterly Public Meeting.
+This quarter's meeting will be held at H B Lee Middle School, 1121 NE 172nd Ave (between Glisan & Halsey), Portland, Oregon.

 This meeting is open to all residents and businesses in the Wilkes East Neighborhood!
 Be A Part Of Your Community, Plan To Attend.